siderolabs/kubernetes-the-hardware-way/docs/04-config.md

 ## Gen config

 The `talosctl` command has a helpful command to create config files for your machines.
-But first we need a little bit of information from your machines to make sure the installation and network works.
+But first we need a little bit of information from your machines to make sure the installation works.

 ### Get hard drive information